EdbMails EDB Recovery and Migration software

 1. A Recovery database can be used only for the restore operation and cannot be used to take a backup of an Exchange database file (EDB).

-2. The RDB can be created only in Exchange 2016 and later.
+2. The RDB can be created only in Exchange server 2016 and later.

 3. Restoring your mailbox data with the RDB requires extensive knowledge of PowerShell cmdlets.